damzcodes/HBSWorkSample/Keep_it_DRY.md

 ```

-In each test I’m creating the link and I’m visiting the `root_path` so this bit of code below is repeated three times:
+In each test I’m creating the link and I’m visiting the `root_path` so the bit of code below is repeated three times:

 ```ruby